 NO STUDENT WILL BE PERMITTED TO LEAVE THE SCHOOL IN THE CUSTODY OF SOMEONE WHO IS NOT BY LAW THE OFFICIAL CUSTODIAN OF THE CHILD.
 In cases where there are divorced or separated parents, this must be made known to the school office.

-The school office must have on record which parent has custody.
+The school office must have on record who in particular has the custody of the child and if there are restrictions placed on the other or both parents.
 Guardians are to present official documents of their right to custody.
-In cases where there are divorced or separated parents, this must be made known to the school office and we must be provided any legal court custody orders.